 **1. Don’t ignore sexism, but don’t look for it, either.** The beginning of the Obama administration was especially male because our number-one priority was addressing the economic recession, and most economists are men.
 Though I now try my hardest to avoid anything to do with calculations, at the time I often sat in on meetings in order to get a sense of how I should arrange the schedule so POTUS could best address the crisis.
 I frequently felt like I didn’t fit in.
 For a while I thought that was because I was a five-foot-two woman who often wore a shirt with little hearts all over it.
 But then I realized it wasn’t because I was a woman at all — it was because I wasn’t an economist.

-Other times, it was harder to figure out why my ideas weren't being taken seriously.
-Throughout my time in the White House, I had to go through a senior State Department official to get large expenses for the president's foreign trips approved.
-Every time we wanted to arrange something beyond your standard palace meet-and-greet or state dinner, this person would hem and haw over my budget, even though I'd planned many complicated trips before.
-"Now, Aaaaaahlyssssssa," he'd begin, "That's a LOT of money.
-[It wasn't.]
-Have you REALLY thought about how your BOSS [that's POTUS] would look if the cost were leaked to the Washington Post?"
+Other times, it was harder to figure out why my ideas weren’t being taken seriously.
+Throughout my time in the White House, I had to go through a senior State Department official to get large expenses for the president’s foreign trips approved.
+Every time we wanted to arrange something beyond your standard palace meet-and-greet or state dinner, this person would hem and haw over my budget, even though I’d planned many complicated trips before.
+“Now, Aaaaaahlyssssssa,” he’d begin, “That’s a LOT of money.
+Have you REALLY thought about how your BOSS would look if the cost were leaked to the _Washington Post_?”

 For a while, I thought the official was being so smarmy because I was a woman.
 But then I looked at how he treated my male colleagues who were peers.
 The senior official was just as disdainful of the guys as the girls — because we were young.
 Unfortunately, there’s not much of a happy ending here.
 It took five years before he trusted me, and then I left the White House.